Stromanthe is a beautiful and dreamy tropical plant recognized for its impressive colored unique foliage.

-If not cared for properly, it won’t take long for your plant to start suffering and show various symptoms, mainly yellowing its leaves.
+If not cared for properly, it won’t take long for your Stromanthe leaves to start suffering and turning yellow.

 Fortunately, only a few causes of yellowing leaves may be easily identified and corrected.

-If you can identify the problems at the early stage, you will prevent the plant from suffering further and start rejuvenating it back to life.
+If you can identify the problems early, you will prevent the plant from suffering further and start rejuvenating it back to life.

-By the end of this article, you will be able to recognize the exact issues for your yellowing leaves and apply the right solution to solve them.
+By the end of this article, you will be able to recognize the exact issues for your Stromanthe leaves turning yellow and apply the right solution to solve them.